w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 ### Generic sections

-//We should consider using some specific examples here.

 Other sections of the page can be marked up as `<section>` elements which carry an implicit role of `region` which is a generic landmark.
 Be careful not to overuse it, as it adds a lot of additional “noise” when encountered using a screen reader.
 Use it to group items together.
 It should also always be labeled.

 ### A note on the application role